matomatical/memograph/README.md

 * Clone this repository.
 * Install requirement [`ebisu`](https://github.com/fasiha/ebisu) e.g. with
   `pip install -r requirements.txt`.
+  * ebisu pulls also `numpy` and `scipy`.
+It's for good reason, but if you prefer, there is an experimental branch of this repo `ebisu-pure-python` which contains a Pure-python reimplementation of the memory model which removes this requirement.
 * If using TTS, install [`espeak`](https://github.com/espeak-ng/espeak-ng/).
 * Create some flashcard decks (.mg directories).
   See also the [tutorial](tutorial/) or my repository of decks